-August 25, 2010
+September 7, 2010

-This determination addresses the application filed by the International Association of Machinists and Aerospace Workers, AFL-CIO (IAM or Organization).
-The IAM requests the National Mediation Board (NMB or Board) to investigate whether Delta Air Lines, Inc. (Delta) and Northwest Airlines, Inc. (Northwest) (collectively the Carriers) are operating as a single transportation system.
+This determination addresses the application filed by the International Association of Machinists and Aerospace Workers, AFL-CIO (IAM).
+The IAM requests the National Mediation Board (NMB or Board) to investigate whether Delta Air Lines, Inc. (Delta) and Northwest Airlines (Northwest) (collectively the Carriers) are operating as a single transportation system.

-The investigation establishes that Delta and Northwest constitute a single transportation system.
+The investigation establishes that Delta and Northwest constitute a single transportation system for the craft or class of Passenger Service Employees.